aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Data validation

-The Bedrock Agents Resolver allows for the clear definition of the expected format for incoming data and responses.
+The Agents for Amazon Bedrock resolver allows for the clear definition of the expected format for incoming data and responses.
-By delegating data validation tasks to Powertools, you can significantly reduce the amount of repetitive code in your project.
+By delegating data validation tasks to Powertools for AWS Lambda, you can significantly reduce the amount of repetitive code in your project.

 For detailed guidance on implementing this feature, see the [REST API validation documentation](api_gateway.md#data-validation).
 There, you'll find step-by-step instructions on how to apply data validation when using the resolver.

 ???+ note
-	When using the Bedrock Agent resolver, there's no need to add the `enable_validation` parameter, as it's enabled by default.
+	When using the Agent for Amazon Bedrock resolver, there's no need to add the `enable_validation` parameter, as it's enabled by default.

 ## Testing your code

-Test your routes by passing a Bedrock Agents proxy event request:
+Test your routes by passing an [Agent for Amazon Bedrock proxy event](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-lambda.html#agents-lambda-input) request:

 === "assert_bedrock_agent_response.py"